ForrestKnight/dont-read-the-comments/README.md

 # dont-read-the-comments

-A Chrome extension that hides the "Latest comments" widget from YouTube Studio.
+A Chrome extension that hides the "Comments" widget from YouTube Studio.

 ## How to Install Manually